marinaibrishimova/page_search/README.md

-    Page Search is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Page Search is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any version, really.
 Cause I'm cool like that.

-    Page Search is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE ESPECIALLY THE FRONT END STUFF BUT THIS STUFF AS WELL.
+    Page Search is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE ESPECIALLY THE FRONT END.
 See the GNU Affero General Public License for more details.

     You should have received a copy of the GNU Affero General Public License along with Page Search.
 If not, see <http://www.gnu.org/licenses/>.

 INSTRUCTIONS: